freefrog1986/The-Science-of-Decisions-Project/The-science-of-Decisions-Project.md

 Dependent variable is the time spent by participants.

 ###2.
 Hypothesis and statistical test
-In the test each participant will go through and record a time from each condition, so we can treat those samples as dependent samples.
-The Null Hypothesis for this task is that the time spent has no change when test condition change from congruent to incongruent.
+The Null Hypothesis for this task is that the congruent mean population time,  μ1 is equal to the incongruent mean population time μ2.
-The most reasonable Alternative Hypothesis is the time spent incresed due to test condition change from incongruent to incongruent.
+H0: μ1 = μ2
+The Alternative Hypothesis is the incongruent mean population time μ2 is greater than μ1. this also implying that this is a lower-tailed test.
+H1: μ1< μ2
-A one-tailed t-test in positive direction will be perfomed.
-If we reject the null hypotheses, conclution can be made that participants spent more time in incongruent words condition than congruent words condition.
+A one-tailed dependent t-test in positive direction will be perfomed for the reason below:
+1. The sample size is small and the sample distribution is unclear, so we should use t-test.
+2. Since each participant performed both conditions not all samples are independent, so we use dependent t-test.
+3. The Alternative Hypothesis suppose that μ2 is greater than μ1, so positive direction one-tailed t-test fit this case.

 ###3.
 Descriptive statistics
 The mean time of congruent condition is 14.05113